opnsense/docs/source/manual/how-tos/carp.rst

 ..
 Note::
     Per default the dropdown menu for subnet mask only fits for IPv4 addresses (up to 32).
-If you want to add an IPv6 CARP address, write you v6 address and the dropdown list will auto-update to
+If you want to add an IPv6 CARP address, write your IPv6 address and the dropdown list will auto-update
-    itself up to 128.
+    to 128. :ref:`Configuring CARP with IPv6 <configuring-carp-with-ipv6>`

 Because we are going to synchronize firewall settings between both hosts, we only need to make sure that the pfSync interface can accept